Comment on page

 Load tests results display several types of data series over the duration of the test.
 The data is divided into two graphs:

 In the graph the main x-axis is the running time of the test, the y-axis on the left is response time measured in milliseconds, and the right y-axis is the number of active users.
-On this graph you can track how the number of active users correlates with your applications performance using the following metrics:
+On this graph you can track how the number of active users correlates with your application performance using the following metrics:

-Concurrency (black) - the number of active users in the test
+- Concurrency (black) - the number of active users in the test.

-Avg.
-Response Time (green) - the average response time for all successful requests in a given moment in time
+- Avg.
+Response Time (green) - the average response time for all successful requests in a given moment in time.

-50% Response Time (purple) - the 50th percentile for response time, also known as Median.
-This is the response time value, half of the requests measured below it, and half of the request measured above it
+- 50% Response Time (purple) - the 50th percentile for response time, also known as Median.
+This is the response time value, half of the requests measured below it, and half of the request measured above it.

-95% Response Time (orange) - the 95th percentile for response time.
+- 95% Response Time (orange) - the 95th percentile for response time.
 5% of the requests measured slower response time than this value.

 The difference between average, 50th percentile and 95th percentile, also known as Standard Deviation, can be a useful tool to identify bottlenecks in your applications performance.

 This graph represents the number of successful requests per second.
-As the number of active session increases, the number of attempted requests will go higher.
+As the number of active sessions increases, the number of attempted requests will go higher.
 When the number of active sessions is constant for some time, changes in throughput will indicate changes in your applications ability to respond fast to requests.